-The Group has historically generated a portion of its interest income from its securities portfolio, with interest income on the Group's securities portfolio in 2016, 2017 and 2018, accounting for 16.3%, 16.9% and 20.0%, respectively, of its total interest income (and 13.9%, 12.7% and 17.3%, respectively, of its total operating profit before deducting interest expense, fees and commissions expense and personnel expense when net trading gains/(losses) on securities are also considered.
-The Group also has obtained large realised and unrealised gains from the mark-to-market valuation and sale of securities, which gains represented 15.4% and 19.5% of the Group's other operating income in 2016 and in 2018, respectively.
-The Group also incurred realised and unrealised losses from mark-to-market valuation and sale of securities representing 20.0% of the Group's other operating income in 2017.
-The CPI-linked securities in the Bank's investment securities portfolio provided high real yields compared to other government securities in each of such years, benefiting from the high inflation environment, but their impact on the Bank's earnings might vary as inflation rates change.
+The Group has historically generated a portion of its interest income from its securities portfolio, with interest derived from the Group's securities portfolio in 2015, 2016 and 2017 accounting for 19.1%, 16.3% and 16.9%, respectively, of its interest income (and 15.3%, 13.0% and 14.3%, respectively, of its total operating profit before deducting interest expense and fees and commissions paid).
+The Group also has obtained large realised gains from the sale of securities in its available-for-sale portfolio.
+The CPI-linked securities in the Bank's investment securities portfolio provided high real yields compared to other government securities in 2016 and 2017, benefiting from the high inflation environment, but their impact on the Bank's earnings might vary as inflation rates change.